 The owners are husband and wife, Nat and Dave, are AMAZING!
 They have so much love and passion for every event they hold and made us feel like we were like their own family.
-Ten22 was the one and only venue we ever looked at when we started planning.
+Ten22 was the only venue we ever looked at when we started planning.

 Being a cake maker, I was always asked if I was going to make our wedding cake.
-It was a big no from me being my only excuse to not have to make a cake.
+It was a big no from me, being my only excuse not to have to make a cake.

 We did make our own sugar cookie bonbonnieres for our guests, though.

 A little bit of fate happened that day.
-I tried on one dress which was gorgeous but not me, I then tried on a second dress, saw myself in it and knew it was the one.
-Little did I know until after I took it off that the dress was actually Named ‘Sasha’ also!
+I tried on one dress which was gorgeous but not me.
+I then tried on a second dress, saw myself in it, and knew it was the one.
+Little did I know until after I took it off that the dress was actually named ‘Sasha’ also!
 I was meant to wear that dress.

 Ashlee found it a little harder to find something to wear.
 She wanted to wear a suit but didn’t feel comfortable being a female and going to a menswear suit shop.